 Proactive money managing will be the difference between where you are now and where you want to be.
 Allocating funds for unscheduled bills is a must in your path to becoming debt-free.

-Preparing for the unexpecte will not only keep you from incurring new debt but also get you out of dect much quicker.
+Preparing for the unexpected will not only keep you from incurring new debt but also get you out of debt much quicker.
 As you are working to pay off those credit cards you begin to see your time as money and change what you put your focus on.
-Make it instead of buy it will save you money big time.
+Make it instead of buying it will save you money big time.
 Money that you can use to fund your savings account so you can get back to paying down that debt.
-As you work to make a financial change your mindset will change along with it.
+As you work to make a financial change, your mindset will change along with it.